Leaf Vacuums

 Frequently Asked Questions

-Can leaf vacuums handle wet leaves?
+Can leaf vacuums handle wet leaves effectively?

 What's the difference between a leaf blower and a leaf vacuum?

-Can mulched leaves be composted directly?
+Can mulched leaves from leaf vacuums be used for composting?

 ↑ TOP